base0010/restapidocs/docs/index.rst

 Semaphore Network addresses these challenges through several key improvements:

-1. **Ownership of Private Keys**: We move the private key out of a centralized database and into a sovereign ETHSIM wallet owned by the user.
-This eliminates vulnerabilities associated with SIM swaps and eavesdropping.
+1. **Ownership of Private Keys**: We move the private key out of a centralized database and into a sovereign physical ETHSIM wallet owned by the user.
+This eliminates vulnerabilities associated with SIM swaps and eavesdropping, and empowers users with a full Ethereum hardware wallet based on proven secure element technology, the same as popular hardware wallet brands such as Ledger, Grid+ & Status Keycard.

 2. **On-chain Subscriber Registry**: Subscriber public keys are stored on-chain in an immutable sovereign subscriber registry, similar to a telco HSS (Home Subscriber Server).
 This allows users to activate services, top-up their accounts with cryptocurrency, and perform other functions without the need for intermediaries, including potentially unreliable customer service.